 KANGCHENJUNGA TREK NORTH BASE CAMP ITINERARY

-Day 01 -Kathmandu to Bhadrapur by a forty five minute flight then lunch at Bhadrapur.
+Day 01 -Kathmandu to Bhadrapur by a forty five minute flight in the morning then lunch at Bhadrapur.
 Drive in our private vehicle to Ilam (four hours).
 Overnight in a lodge in Ilam (800m).

-Day 04 Trek from Thiwa to Lelep (1650m) 4-5 hrs, passing through Tapethok on the way.
+Day 04 Thiwa (1200m) to Lelep (1650m) 4-5 hrs, passing through Tapethok on the way.
 At Tapethok the restricted area starts and we pass through a checkpoint.
 As there are no teahouses until Lelep we have both lunch and dinner there.

 Day 13 From Lhonak it is 8 hrs walk back to Ghunsa, mostly downhill, back to civilization.
 Don’t forget to collect any equipment left there.
 We have lunch in Kambachen on the way down.

-Day 17 Mitlung to Taplejung, 4 hrs steep climb.
+Day 17 Mitlung (900m) to Taplejung (1870m) 4 hrs steep climb.
 We reach Taplejung by lunch and leave after lunch for Ilam which we reach in the evening.